tropicsquare/tropic01/README.md

 All samples with package marking TROPICP2S are engineering samples.

-Public errata for Tropic01 are available after registration and login at our [support portal](https://support.tropicsquare.com).
+Public errata for Tropic01 are available after registering and logging at our [support portal](https://support.tropicsquare.com).

 FOR MORE INQUIRIES CONTACT OUR SUPPORT TEAM AT https://support.tropicsquare.com or via email support@tropicsquare.com